uabrc/uabrc.github.io/docs/uab_cloud/instance_setup_basic.md

         ![!Manage Floating IP Associations dialog.
 The form is filled out.
 The Floating IP Address created earlier is selected under IP Address.
 The port from the Instance my_instance is selected under Port to be Associated.](./images/instances_017.png)

-At this stage you should be able to SSH into your instance from on campus or on the UAB VPN.
+At this stage you should be able to SSH into your instance from the UAB Campus Network or on the UAB Campus VPN.
 You can also [Transfer Data](remote_access.md#data-transfer) to the instance.

 <!-- markdownlint-disable MD046 -->
 !!! important